carbon-io/carbond/docs/guide/collections.rst

-instance of :js:class:`~carbond.Collection` (most common) or by sub-classing (as with the :js:class:`~carbond.mongodb.MongoDBCollection` class) and are configured through a combination of top-level collection properties and a set of :js:class:`~carbond.collections.CollectionOperationConfig` s.
+instance of :js:class:`~carbond.Collection` (most common) or by sub-classing (as with the :js:class:`~carbond.mongodb.MongoDBCollection` class) and are configured through a combination of top-level collection properties and a set of :js:class:`~carbond.collections.CollectionOperationConfig`\ s.

 In most cases, you should only need to define the appropriate operation handlers (e.g., ``insert``, ``insertObject``, ``find``, ``findObject``, etc.) and enable them via the :js:attr:`~carbond.collections.Collection.enabled` property.
-Further configuration of the behavior of each operation at the HTTP level should be done using the appropriate collection operation config class (e.g., :js:class:`~carbond.collections.InsertConfig`).
-While the inputs and outputs to and from the operation handlers should remain the same, the configuration allows you to specify things like whether the HTTP response body should contain the objects inserted or whether "upserts" should be allowed in response to ``PATCH`` requests (see: `Collection Configuration`_).
+Further configuration of the behavior of each operation at the HTTP level should be done using the appropriate collection operation config property (e.g., :js:class:`~carbond.collections.Collection.insertConfig`).
+While the inputs and outputs to and from the operation handlers should remain the same, the configuration allows you to specify behaviors like whether the HTTP response body should contain the objects inserted or whether "upserts" should be allowed in response to ``PATCH`` requests (see: `Collection Configuration`_).